Slocum massacre: Massacre

 Secondly, black farmer Abe Wilson was sent to inform people of road maintenance in the area.
 A white farmer, Jim Spurger, got upset because he thought it was a violation of white supremacy to have a black man helping the community.
 Again, rumors distorted events.
 Wilson was rumored to be supervising a white road crew, which upset whites.
-Some time after the massacre, some people wondered if Spurger was worried about African Americans flirting with his daughters.
+Sometime after the massacre, some people wondered if Spurger was worried about African Americans flirting with his daughters.

-Another reported cause of the Slocum Massacre was the defeat of James J. Jeffries, a white boxer, by Jack Johnson, a black boxer, in what was billed as the "Fight of the Century".
+Another reported cause of the Slocum massacre was the defeat of James J. Jeffries, a white boxer, by Jack Johnson, a black boxer, in what was billed as the "Fight of the Century".
 Resentful whites caused more than one race riot in 1910 after Jeffries's defeat.

-Though these stories most likely contributed to the Slocum Massacre, locally white people in Anderson County believed rumors that a black uprising was being planned in retaliation for the recent lynching of a black man in the area.
+Though these stories most likely contributed to the Slocum massacre, locally white people in Anderson County believed rumors that a black uprising was being planned in retaliation for the recent lynching of a black man in the area.
 Whites put out a call to white men from nearby counties to come to their aid.
 As a precaution, the whites hid their women and children in schools and churches before setting out to hunt down blacks.
-White men stocked up on guns and ammunition, and drank alcohol.
+White men stocked up on guns and ammunition and drank alcohol.
 District Judge Benjamin Howard Gardner realized that the combination of alcohol, guns, and rumors about black uprisings could create a dangerous and potentially deadly outcome.
 Before the bloodshed began, he tried to counteract it by imposing a court order that closed all saloons, gun stores, and hardware stores, but he was too late.
 White men involved in the massacre had already obtained their weapons.

 The violence began on July 29, when six white men confronted a group of black teenagers.
 Most of the teenagers escaped, but one was murdered by the mob.
 Soon after, mobs of up to 50 white men were formed throughout Anderson County; these groups raided black neighborhoods and attempted to kill any black person they encountered.
 Some mobs shot African Americans as they tried to flee through the forest.
-The Slocum Massacre lasted through the night, for a total of 16 hours.
+The Slocum massacre lasted through the night, for a total of 16 hours.
 Though only five casualties were confirmed, the casualty amount was likely much higher.

 Sheriff William H. Black said that "Men were going about killing Negroes as fast as they could find them, and, so far as I was able to ascertain, without any real cause".
 He also described it as “There was just a hot-headed gang hunting them down and killing them.…They were just hunting the negroes down like sheep."